jaygrollman/hiya/README.md

 # hiya
-A better walk to chat
+A better way to chat